lucianareynaud/hybrid-voice-agent/README.md

 #### Windows
-Use Windows Subsystem for Linux (WSL) and follow the Linux instructions above, or run the recommended Docker Compose option.
+Use Windows Subsystem for Linux (WSL) and follow the Linux instructions above, or run the single Docker image (Option 1) for a fully automated setup.

 ## Minimum Specs
 | Component | Model                 | RAM Used |